Skip to main content

 1. In Webhook name, enter a unique name for the webhook.

-2. In Workflows to receive webhook event, select both the workflows imported in the previous step.
+2. In Workflows to receive webhook event, select both the workflows created in the previous step.

 3. In Source platform, select Slack.